InScene/lora_flood_sensor_batterie/README.md

 ## Battery
 I use a 18650 directly connected.
 In one test a message could be sent down to the voltage of 3.41 V.

+## Important
+Every two days a reset will be done to force a TTN rejoin.
+This is done for of security reasons, to get new keys for the TTN connection.